Home / GraphQL API

 , POST

-, etc.) or multiple endpoints per resource.
+, etc.) or have multiple endpoints per resource.
 Instead, you make POST

 requests to a single endpoint (/graphql